a5221985/tutorials/API/open_api_beginner_to_guru.md

 ## Overview of OpenAPI ##
 ### Introduction ###
+1. OpenAPI
+2. Terminology
+3. HTTP and RESTFul APIs
+4. Technologies
+5. Services with OpenAPI specs using YAML
+6. Schema, Data Types
+7. Re-usable components
+8. Using OpenAPI Specs and Technologies

 ### What is an API? ###
+1.

 ### HTTP Protocol ###
 ### HTTP Request Methods ###
 ### Why use OpenAPI? ###